Kieldro/RevatureP2/README.md

 # RevatureP2
 Project 2 at Revature

+API to automate the test written for any web application

 May 1 2018

 **Team Towns**

-Ian Buitrago @kieldro
+- Ian Buitrago @kieldro

-Jackie Chen @JackieCX17
+- Jackie Chen @JackieCX17

-John Eifert @JohnREifert
+- John Eifert @JohnREifert

-Dominick Sermeno @DominickSermeno
+- Dominick Sermeno @DominickSermeno

-Austin Weed @adweed93
+- Austin Weed @adweed93

+Trainer: Yuvaraj Damodaran

 Requirements for a team project
 ================================